Cathay Pacific apologises after passenger alleges discrimination | Business

 Cathay Pacific Airways Ltd apologised after a passenger accused its flight attendants of discriminating against non-English speakers, prompting China's state media to criticise the airline for "worshipping foreigners."
 Cathay said the experience of passengers travelling on its CX987 flight from the southwestern Chinese city of Chengdu to Hong Kong on Sunday caused "widespread concern" and said it sincerely apologised.

-A passenger on the flight from Chengdu to the global financial hub wrote in an online post that flight attendants complained amongst themselves about passengers in English and Cantonese.
+A passenger on the flight from Chengdu wrote in an online post that flight attendants complained amongst themselves about passengers in English and Cantonese.
 They said the flight attendants made fun of others for asking for a carpet instead of a blanket in English.
 "If you cannot say blanket in English, you cannot have it. ...
 Carpet is on the floor.
-Feel free if you want to lie on it," a flight attendant said according to a recording that was circulated widely online.
+Feel free if you want to lie on it," a flight attendant said, according to a recording that was circulated widely online.
 Reuters could not verify the authenticity of the clip, which triggered criticism on social media.
-Hong Kong's flagship carrier has been trying to rebuild the airline as it emerges from the COVID-19 pandemic.
-It was badly hit by COVID-related flight cancellations, border closures and strict quarantine measures for crew, resulting in drastic headcount reductions since 2020.
+Hong Kong's flagship carrier has been trying to rebuild itself as it emerges from the COVID-19 pandemic.
+It was badly hit by COVID-related flight cancellations, border closings and strict quarantine measures for crew, resulting in drastic headcount reductions since 2020.

+Hong Kong's chief executive, John Lee, said on Wednesday that the discrimination incident was serious and could not be repeated.
+"The words and deeds of the flight attendants hurt the feelings of compatriots in Hong Kong and the mainland and destroyed Hong Kong's traditional culture and values of respect and courtesy," he said, according to a post on his Facebook.

 China's state-owned People's Daily in an online commentary said it was shocked by the incident against Mandarin-speaking passengers and criticised Cathay's corporate culture for "worshipping foreigners and respecting Hong Kong people" but looking down on Mainlanders.
 "Cathay Pacific can't just apologise every time, but should rectify heavily, establish rules and regulations, and stop the unhealthy trend from the root," it said.

 The newspaper went on to say that the level of Mandarin in Hong Kong is improving by "leaps and bounds."
 "In Hong Kong the reverse trend of worshipping English and looking down on Mandarin is bound to disappear." the newspaper said.
-(Additional reporting by Twinnie Siu in Hong Kong and the Beijing newsroom; Editing by Sharon Singleton and Mark Porter)
+(Additional reporting by Twinnie Siu, Jessie Pang in Hong Kong and the Beijing newsroom; Editing by Sharon Singleton, Mark Porter, Cynthia Osterman and Gerry Doyle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)